Coffee Cupping Terms

 coffee flavour.
 Without our sense of

 bitter.
-May nuances of coffee are
+Many nuances of coffee are

-reflected in the small, or the “the nose”.
+reflected in the smell, or “the nose”.

 Typical coffee aromas include floral, winey, chocolaty, spicy, tobacco-like, earthy, and fruity and are also experienced after drinking the coffee when vapours drift upward into the nasal passage.
 This "retro nasal" aroma is responsible for much of a coffees aftertaste.